BERT4beam: Large AI Model Enabled Generalized Beamforming Optimization: Numerical Results

 \subsubsection{Pre-Training Performance}

-All models were pre-trained using the same strategy on datasets of sizes \((K=6, N_{\rm T}=12)\) and \((K=8, N_{\rm T}=16)\), with the results shown in Fig. \ref{fig:re:pertrain}.
+All models were pre-trained using the identical strategy on datasets with the system configurations of \((K=6, N_{\rm T}=12)\) and \((K=8, N_{\rm T}=16)\), with the results shown in Fig. \ref{fig:re:pertrain}.
 Models without attention mechanisms, such as MLP, CNN, and GCN, perform poorly across all tasks.
 In contrast, attention-based models like GAT, BERT, and UBERT show satisfactory performance, highlighting the importance of attention mechanisms in enhancing model expressiveness.

 However, the performance of GPT, based on a unidirectional attention mechanism, is suboptimal.
 This is because it can only rely on preceding context, making it suitable for NLP token prediction tasks but not for the beamforming design tasks, where the CSI of all users is available.